websavers/centos2alma_openvz/README.md

 ***IMPORTANT: this will delete all snapshots after successful reversion.***

+If you wish to avoid deletion of the snapshots, please use the steps below to manually switch to the snapshot of choice.
 ---

 To revert to the second one, run this to get their IDs: